 - A current or recent high fever (above 38°C or 101°F)

 - Excessive, unusual hair growth on any part of your body

-- Sudden weight changes, whether an increase or decrease
+- Sudden weight loss or weight gain

 They will be able to discuss potential treatments to address balding, including a hair transplant.